keu/docs/astro/runtime-release-notes.md

 For instructions on how to upgrade, read [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, go to [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, reach out to [Astronomer Support](https://support.astronomer.io).

+## Astro Runtime 4.2.0

+- Release date: March 10, 2022
+- Airflow version: 2.2.4

+### New Astronomer Providers Package

+The `astronomer-providers` package is now installed on Astro Runtime by default.
+This package is an open source collection of Airflow providers and modules that is maintained by Astronomer.
+It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.

+For more information, see [Deferrable Operators](deferrable-operators.md).
+To access the source code of this package, see the [Astronomer Providers GitHub Repo](https://github.com/astronomer/astronomer-providers).

+### Additional Improvements

+- Bump the [`openlineage-airflow` provider package](https://openlineage.io/integration/apache-airflow/) to `v0.6.1`

 ## Astro Runtime 4.1.0

 - Release date: February 22, 2022